 Home health care is quickly becoming one of the fastest-growing segments in the healthcare industry.
 It has been predicted that this area will continue to grow as more seniors are opting out of moving into long term facilities and choosing to stay at home.
 Home healthcare aides are passionate about caring for and helping other people.
 However, these professionals do not go through extensive training or have a degree.

 An average day for a home care aide will vary depending on the needs of the client.
 Most aides provide some or all of the personal care needs of their clients.
 These clients typically need assistance because of:

 - Mental impairment

-Home health aides not only provide care in a client’s home, but they may also be hired to work with a patient who is in a hospice setting.
+Home health aide skills not only provide care in a client’s home, but they may also be hired to work with a patient who is in a hospice setting.

 The Work Environment for a Home Health Aide

 Our compassionate and caring home healthcare aides want to help you or your loved one feel better and live a happier life.
-In the Memorial area, contact us for more information or a free in-home assessment.
+In the Houston, TX area, contact us for more information or a free in-home assessment.